 Today most of Cariñena’s wines are produced by three co-ops: Bodegas Paniza, Bodegas San Valero, and Grandes Vinos y Viñedos.
 These producers employ a large number of people from the community.
 Younger generations are moving back to the region to participate in the burgeoning wine industry.

 In an effort to raise awareness of the region and its offerings, Cariñena wines are being promoted internationally through innovative campaigns like El Vino de las Piedras (Wines from Stone), The Next Great Grape, and Wine Region to Watch.
 Approximately 67 percent of Cariñena’s wine is exported.
-Key markets include Germany, the U.K., and the U.S., followed by China, Russia, and Poland.
-Wines from the region have doubled their U.S. distribution in the past year; the U.S. is currently the region’s third largest export market, with 3.5 million bottles sold in 2016.
-Projected sales for 2017 suggest that 54 million bottles of Cariñena wine will be sold worldwide.
+Key markets include Germany, the U.K., Canada, China, the U.S. and Russia.
+The U.S. is among the region’s top 5 export markets, with exports increasing 400 percent since the 1990s.
+Approximately 2.2 million of the 27 million bottles exported worldwide in 2019 were sold in the U.S. market.